goomtreker/sq-degradation-vegetarian-microbiome/README.md

-# SQ Degradation Pathway Analysis in Human Gut Microbiome
+# Analysis of SQ Degradation Pathways in Human Gut Microbiome

 This pipeline identifies and characterizes microbial enzymes and gene clusters involved in **sulfoquinovose (SQ) degradation** across gut microbiomes of vegetarians and non-vegetarians.